rocketninja7/h4g2025/README.md

 # SBC-PA

 This project is a PA system built for SBC.
 It has the following features:
-- A login page
+- Login and registration pages
 - A home page where users can see upcoming tasks
 - A calendar view where users can see all their tasks
 - A page to invite people to tasks
 - A notification panel where users can accept/reject tasks
+- A chat functionality for users to discuss scheduling plans
+- An AI chatbot to provide scheduling advice

 Work in progress:
 - Alert and reminder system
-- AI chatbot
 - Recommending tasks based on past tasks
 - Email summarisation
 - Auto accepting/rejecting tasks